eventnetusa/eventnet/src/_work/white-house-drink-up.md

   - logo_image_path: /uploads/yoplait.png
     logo_image_height:
   - logo_image_path: /uploads/nba.png
-    logo_image_height:
+    logo_image_height: '50'
 ---

 The White House, through the Partnership for a Healthier America and Young & Rubican, approached EventNetUSA to design and produce First Lady Michelle Obama’s national Drink Up America Water Campaign launch.

-The event was held at the Watertown High School in Watertown, WI. &nbsp;The water themed carnival, held in the school’s gymnasium, featured Dunk the Principal, water relay races, water ring toss and Ride the Surf.
+The event was held at the Watertown High School in Watertown, WI.
+The water themed carnival, held in the school’s gymnasium, featured Dunk the Principal, water relay races, water ring toss and Ride the Surf.

-&nbsp;Actress Eva Longoria and a dozen other water groups also attended the event.
+ Actress Eva Longoria and a dozen other water groups also attended the event.

 ### A LOOK BEHIND THE SCENES